AudioSceneDescriptionFormat/asdf/doc/splines.rst

 ----------------

 The most obvious type of splines in the ASDF are *position splines*.
-The idea is that a scene author provides a sequence of positions in 3D space and an ASDF library creates a smooth curve that goes through all of them.
+The idea is that a scene author provides a sequence of positions in three-dimensional space and an ASDF library creates a smooth curve that goes through all of them.
 The scene author can also provide the times at which the positions should be reached, as well as -- with certain limitations --